keefmarshall/throstle/README.md

 Disclaimers apply: any password generated from word lists will be significantly less secure than a purely random one.

+This was the first thing I wrote in Kotlin, and I can already see places where I've made errors or could have done considerably better - don't judge too harshly!

 Building
 --------